jerome-trc/viletech-engine/help/things_and_specials.md

 # Things and Specials

-This page documents the new thing types and special actions available in advanced map formats in dsda-doom.
-DSDA-Doom supports both Doom-in-Hexen and UDMF maps.
+This page documents the new thing types and special actions available in advanced map formats in dsda-doom and VileTech.
+VileTech supports both Doom-in-Hexen and UDMF maps.
 See the [UDMF documentation](./udmf.md) for complete details about the `dsda` namespace.

 ## Thing Types